MyckaellS/Cafe-Sales-Cleanup/README.md

 ### Skills Learned

 - Ability to identify different types of missing data.
-- Different techniques to impute data.
+- Implement different techniques to impute data.
-- Data cleaning tools in excel.
+- Utilize aata cleaning tools in excel.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc